UpStride/engine/README.md

 - a quaternion version of batch normalization following the idea of https://arxiv.org/pdf/1712.04604.pdf
 - a depthwise implementation using the optimized quaternion multiplication.
 How there are 3 optimized linear layer : Conv2D, Dense and DepthwiseConv2D
-- MaxNormPooling2D version for quaternion (TODO Rifat : add comments)
+- MaxNormPooling2D version for quaternion
-- improved TF2Upstride for quaternion, with several initializations strategies (TODO Rifat : add comments)
+- improved TF2Upstride for quaternion, with several initializations strategies
-- new kernel initialization: `up2_init_he` (TODO Rifat : add comments)
+- new kernel initialization: `up2_init_he`

 ## MaxNormPooling2D